arcus/education_modules/sql_normalization/sql_normalization.md

 Most SQL queries require something more complex than referencing data from a single table.

 For example, consider the case where you have data about a multi-site study's research subjects.
-One table holds depression scores for patients and a different table holds patient addresses.
+One table holds depression scores for subjects and a different table holds subject addresses.
 Your hypothesis is that people who live in certain zip codes have higher rates of depression.

-To see if your hypothesis has evidence to back it, you need to combine data, taking the patient ID and depression score from one table, and the patient ID and zip code from another table, and combining them.
+To see if your hypothesis has evidence to back it, you need to combine data, taking the subject ID and depression score from one table, and the subject ID and zip code from another table, and combining them.

 Maybe your source tables look something like the tables below:

-**Table 1: `depression_scale`**
+**Table 1: depression\_scale**

 <!-- data-type="none" class="tight-table" style="font-size:80%"-->
 | subj_id  | date  | dep_q1  | dep_q2   | dep_q3  | dep_q4  | dep_total   |